symbol/symbol-docs/source/concepts/transaction.rst

     **Fee**

-    How many XEM costs announcing the transaction.
+    How much it costs to announce the transaction in XEM.

     **Signature**